 Probably the number one hot-spot in the garden is Mrs. Macquarie’s chair.
 Here you will find large tourists groups, taking selfies with the opera house in the background.
 This is the number one spot visited by people going to the gardens and definitely make sure you head to this panoramic spot.
-It offers SPECTACULAR views of Sydney’s harbor.
+It offers SPECTACULAR views of Sydney’s harbour.
 This includes the Opera House and the Sydney Harbour Bridge.

-Mrs. Macquarie’s chair itself is a big rock carved into a seat which is said to be the place where the governor’s wife would view the ships in the harbor, smart lady.. she knew where the best seat was in the city 😉
+Mrs. Macquarie’s chair itself is a big rock carved into a seat which is said to be the place where the governor’s wife would view the ships in the harbour, smart lady.. she knew where the best seat was in the city 😉

 THE ORIENTAL GARDEN

 The Oriental Garden is dedicated to Asian plants and flowers, and the Succulent Garden has several varieties of succulents and cacti on display arranged in a garden of pebbles and stones.
 Right in front, there is also a collection of rare and endangered plants to be found.

 Even though it is winter now, there are still some flowers in bloom.
 It just shows that there is never a season or reason (hah rhyme) not to visit this place.